meovang9999/new-to-excel/README.md

 This problem won't occur if there is only a few data in the array but the more data it has, the more likely to encounter this issue

 Workaround: Re-selecting the same filter value again would allow the chart to display correctly.

-Thank you for visiting!
-Feel free to explore, fork the project, or share feedback.